 Arrival and Orientation

-Your exchange semester at Örebro University starts with the Arrival day and continues with a one-of-a-kind – and by the students, very appreciated – three week long orientation programme.
+Your exchange semester at Örebro University starts with Arrival Days and continues with a one-of-a-kind – and by the students, very appreciated – three week long orientation programme.

-Each semester, on the Arrival day, new exchange students are greeted to Örebro University by the International Office and ESN Örebro, a non-profit student organization.
-During this day, you collect the keys to your accommodation and are guided there by the "fadders", ESN student buddies.
+Each semester, on the Arrival days, new exchange students are greeted to Örebro University by the International Office and ESN Örebro, a non-profit student organization.
+During these day, you collect the keys to your accommodation and are guided there by the "fadders", ESN student buddies.
 You will also receive important information from the International Student Assistant to get you started as a student at Örebro University.

 If you plan to arrive after the start of the semester, please contact the International Student Assistant.
 This is very important as late arrival might mean you are not allowed to start the courses you have been accepted for.